soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

         }
 ```

-The Execute function processes an audio buffer/block of samples.
+The `Execute` function processes an audio buffer/block of samples.
 Each block is broken down into "frames" -- each of which represents a sample point when we can take information from each of the input buffers represented by the inlets.
-So within our loop of the Execute function, we need to loop in turn through each frame, checking the trigger signal against the threshold, and writing the corresponding entry in the output buffer accordingly.
+So within our loop of the `Execute` function, we need to loop in turn through each frame, checking the trigger signal against the threshold, and writing the corresponding entry in the output buffer accordingly.
-SignalData and TriggerData point to arrays of floats, as returned by FAudioBufferReadRef.
+`SignalData` and `TriggerData` point to arrays of floats, as returned by `FAudioBufferReadRef`.

 ### Pure Data Implementation